Apify PPE Pricing Explained: Pay Per Event Model, Strategy, and Code Examples

 });

-The 14-day notice period
+The 14-day price change notice period

-Pricing strategy by actor type
+PPE pricing strategy by actor type

-**Data extraction actors** (scrapers): Price per result returned.
-Typical range: $0.001 to $0.01 per result.
+Data extraction actors price per result returned.
 Users expect high volume at low unit cost.
-Example: a LinkedIn profile scraper at $0.003 per profile.
-At 1,000 profiles per run, the user pays $3.00 and you earn $2.40.
+At $0.003 per profile and 1,000 profiles per run, the user pays $3.00 and the developer earns $2.40.

 Competitive pricing analysis

-**Mistake 5: Ignoring compute costs.** PPE revenue must exceed your compute costs.
-If your actor uses 1 GB of RAM for 5 minutes to process 100 results at $0.001 each, you earn $0.08 but the compute cost is approximately $0.05.
-That is a 37.5% margin — workable but tight.
-Track compute costs and factor them into your pricing.
-The ApifyForge dashboard shows revenue-to-compute ratios for all your actors.
+Mistake 5: Ignoring compute costs.
+PPE revenue must exceed compute costs to be profitable.
+If an actor uses 1 GB of RAM for 5 minutes to process 100 results at $0.001 each, the developer earns $0.08 but the compute cost is approximately $0.05 -- a 37.5% margin.
+Track compute costs using the Apify Console or ApifyForge's revenue dashboard which shows revenue-to-compute ratios.

-Updating prices with the Apify API
+Updating PPE prices with the Apify API

 import { ApifyClient } from 'apify-client';